Causal Hamilton-Jacobi-Bellman Equations for Anticipative Stochastic Optimal Control: Hamilton-Jacobi-Bellmann Equation

 where the solution set $S$ is defined in \eqref{solutionsset} and $\cP{Y^\phi,\phi,\Wtaunullb, \Wtau}{\F_{\tau(0)}}$ (resp. $\cP{Y^\phi,\phi,\Wtau}{\F_{\tau(0)}}$) are the conditional distributions of $(Y^\phi,\Wtaunullb,\Wtau)$ (resp. $(Y,\phi,\Wtau)$) given $\F_{\tau(0)}$ constructed in Lemma \ref{lem:condDist}. \end{lem}

-\begin{proof} We first show that the integrals in \eqref{lem:qvCondExp:eq} are well defined and then equality.
+\begin{proof} We first show that all integrals in \eqref{lem:qvCondExp:eq} are well defined and then prove equality \eqref{lem:qvCondExp:eq}.
 For convenience we denote the good version $\bar v$, by $v$, too and write $Y = Y^\phi$.
 Additionally we now trust the reader to identify the Borel $\sigma$-algebras and simply call a map Borel measurable.